 If someone in TV-land is referred to as "the doctor", it means he's a medical doctor.
-It might not be explicitly mentioned, possibly even outright denied, but anyone called the doctor seems to be able to deliver any and all surgical operations and medical Techno Babble required by the plot.
-There are no exceptions (well, other than him).
+It might not be explicitly mentioned, possibly even outright denied, but anyone called the doctor seems to be able to deliver any and all surgical operations and medical technobabble required by the plot.
+There are no exceptions (well, other than THE Doctor).
 All those other guys who've got doctorates in science, law and philosophy are helpfully distinguished from real doctors with vaguely-academic titles like "professor", if they're even awarded one at all.

-This trope stems from a modern convention: in the past, "Doctor" had a purely academic connotation — the word itself derives from the Latin doctor, meaning "teacher".
+This trope stems from a modern convention: in the past, "Doctor" had a purely academic connotation — the word itself derives from the Latin doctor, meaning "teacher", meaning that the title-holder is licensed to lecture at a university on the subject they have a Doctorate in.
+Later, the meaning of the word Doctor narrowed down to mean that the holder has a doctorate degree: M.D. = Medicinæ Doctor (Doctor of Medicine), or Ph.D. = Philosophiæ Doctor (Doctor of Philosophy).
 At some point, the word (in English, at least) began to shift from being the title of a learned person/a person with a doctorate to meaning the same as "physician".
 Originally, the M.D. was a doctorate in medicine, but in some places, like the US and Canada, it became the first professional degree.
-(In the UK and Ireland an MB ChB — bachelor of medicine & surgery — are the first undergraduate degrees; holders are addressed as "Doctor" regardless.
-While Surgeons — which require a graduate degree, equivalent to a North American MD in length of education — are only addressed as Mr, Mrs, or Miss in a form of reverse snobbery.)note Historically, being a doctor (the equivalent to GP today) was considered a more upper-class and gentlemanly career than surgery, as they do not have to get their hands dirty.
-Most surgeons were simply working-class barbers.
-However when the modern era rolled around and surgery become a more specialized and prestigious line of work than mere doctoring, the surgeons refused the title of Doctor as a sort of passive-aggressive middle-finger to the snobs who denied them the title 300-ish years previously.
-It is easy to see how the term "doctor" was slowly divorced from its academic roots.
+(In the UK and Ireland bachelor of medicine & surgery primarily abbreviated as MB ChB, though it can vary depending on university are the first undergraduate degrees; holders are addressed as "Doctor" regardless.
+Meanwhile, surgeons which require a graduate degree, equivalent to a North American MD in length of education are only addressed as Mr, Mrs, Miss, or Ms in a form of reverse snobbery.)note It is easy to see how the term "doctor" was slowly divorced from its academic roots.
 This has gone so far that it is common for it to be thought that "real" doctors are physicians... which brings us to this trope.
 And MD Envy to boot.

 Doctors who really do practice medicine:

-Reversed in Sayonara, Zetsubou-Sensei, when Kafuka Fuura walks into the Itoshiki Clinic for a check-up and initially sees Dr. Mikoto Itoshiki, whom she initially confuses for his younger brother/her teacher Nozomu.
+- Reversed in Sayonara, Zetsubou-Sensei, when Kafuka Fuura walks into the Itoshiki Clinic for a check-up and initially sees Dr. Mikoto Itoshiki, whom she initially confuses for his younger brother/her teacher Nozomu.note ]